sueszli/notionSnapshot/docs/development diary.md

 <br><br>

-## Building on top of similar projects
+## Building on top of similar projects: Loconotion

 There are already a few tools that do something very similar to what we want to do.
 We should try to build on top of these tools instead of reinventing the wheel.